joostn/jcpp/README.md

 # Joost's C++ utilities

-Just a few simple transformations to speed up coding in c++.
+Just a few simple transformations to speed up c++ coding in VS Code.

 Given a set of property declarations, eg: